Interstitialcy-based reordering kinetics of Ni$_3$Al precipitates in irradiated Ni-based super alloys: Results

 \subsection{\texttt{TAMMBER} simulations}

 Given an initial disordered structure of 40\%, 60\% or 80\% LRO, \texttt{TAMMBER} was deployed for 2 hours on 480 cores, producing many thousands of SIA migration events and an akMC model valid for a range of temperatures, in particular low temperatures inaccessible to MD simulation timescales \cite{swinburne2018self}.
 This computational effort of approximately 1000CPUh per LRO is comparable to standard MD simulation for each LRO and temperature, each of which requires around one week of simulation time, due to limited scalability.
 Representative simulation results for 60\% LRO are illustrated in Fig. \ref{disconnect} as a disconnectivity graph \cite{wales2003energy}, where each vertical line represents a local minima, whilst the tree structure displays the lowest energy saddle point between any two minima.
-The disconnectivity graph reveals a complex landscape, reminiscent of $\alpha$ and $\beta$ relaxations typically observed in metallic glasses \cite{lan2017hidden}.
+The disconnectivity graph reveals a rich and complex energy landscape despite the superficial simplicity of the Ni$_3$Al system, reminiscent of $\alpha$ and $\beta$ relaxations typically observed in metallic glasses \cite{lan2017hidden}.

 A statistical analysis of the migration barrier database allows insight into the reordering kinetics.
 Based on the change in potential energy and SRO during a given migration event, migration barriers of SIA jumps can be separated into three categories: the jumps that increase SRO, the ones that decrease SRO, and finally the jumps that do not change SRO.
 Fig. \ref{migrate}(a) shows all of the migration barriers calculated with \texttt{TAMMBER}.
 In the next step, SIA jumps are separated in the mentioned three categories based on increasing, decreasing, and not changing SRO.